 The newsletter contains a broad variety of information related to sea kayaking, from updates on gear and environmental issues to events around Puget Sound, and reports from club members on trips and kayaking experiences.
 The newsletter also prints requests for people seeking paddling partners, ads for used boats, etc. We welcome (ok, beg for) contributions from members.

 The kayak club offers trips which range from short evening paddles to long weekends and week-long trips.
-The 2015 trip schedule has 50 trips, plus other events of interest to sea kayakers.
+The 2016 trip schedule has over 50 trips, plus other events of interest to sea kayakers.
 The trips are open to SSKC members and their guests.
 The club also assists members in getting paddlers together who want to do longer expeditions.

-We have an annual Trip Planning Party for all members; this year's was on January 17, 2015.
+We have an annual Trip Planning Party for all members; this year's was January 23, 2016.
 You need not be an expert kayaker to offer a trip, but you should select a trip that is comfortable for your skill level.
 You may come prepared with ideas for trips or get advice at the planning party from other, more experienced members.
 The annual trip schedule is usually issued in late February.
 We also include excerpts of upcoming trips in each newsletter.
 We keep the schedule up to date on the website (for members only) with additions and corrections.